Section 10 of the Income Tax Act

 • Interest income earned by a resident outside India from the credit in a Non-Resident (External) Account

-This is a special package for individuals working outside India and representing India in that country.
-Individuals who are officials at an embassy, high commission, consulate, or trade representative of a foreign state, or individuals acting as a member of these officials, enjoy the benefits of this section.
+This is a special package for those individuals who are working outside India and representing India in that country.
+Individuals who are officials at an embassy, high commission, consulate or trade representative of a foreign state, or individuals acting as a member of these officials, enjoy the benefits of this section.

-The employees of the foreign companies are also entitled to enjoy the tax benefit under this act, subject to the following limitations:
+The employees of the foreign companies are, too, entitled to enjoy the tax benefit under this act, subject to the following limitations:

 • The foreign company should not be engaged in any business or trade in India